themobilecoder/personal-ai-server/README.md

 ## Running the server

 1. Fork/Copy/Clone this repository
-2. Update `api-keys.txt` and add the keys that you allow to access your endpoint
+2. Update `/api-keys` and add the keys that you allow to access your endpoint

 For example